cyrichardson/docs-cloud-keep/api-docs/api-operations/methods/get-get-v1-secrets.rst

 .. code::

-    GET /{version}/secrets
+    GET /v1/secrets

-This method retrieves all secrets for a given tenant.
+This method retrieves all secrets for your account.

 The following table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |